lvanschilfgaarde/lordcephei.github.io/pages/buildingfpinput.md

 {::nomarkdown}</div>{:/}

-    Note that **blm**{: style="color: blue"} automatically determined [augmentation sphere radii](FPsamples/out.bi2te3.blm#rmt), which it accomplishes by attempting to find spheres with equal potentials on each sphere surfaces (as well as it can).
+**blm**{: style="color: blue"} automatically determined [augmentation sphere radii](FPsamples/out.bi2te3.blm#rmt), which it accomplishes by attempting to find spheres with equal potentials on each sphere surfaces (as well as it can).
 If you already have an input file, you can run **lmchk**{: style="color: blue"} with _--getwsr_ to determine radii for you (it uses the same algorithm as **blm**{: style="color: blue"}).
 Particularly in polar compounds, this algorithm probably does a better job than you can do by hand, and it is recommended that you use the radii it finds, or some scaled version of them.

     **blm**{: style="color: blue"} creates the file _actrl.bi2te3_{: style="color: green"} with these contents: